google/oboe/tests/README.md

     echo $ANDROID_NDK
     cmake --version

 They may already be set.
+If so then skip to "Running the Tests" below.

 If not, then this may work on Mac OS:

     export ANDROID_HOME=$HOME/Library/Android/sdk